Manuscript Consultations

 Kelly Luce, Editor of The Commuter

-Kelly Luce has fifteen years of experience editing both fiction and non-fiction.
-Former positions include editor-in-chief of Bat City Review and editorial assistant for the O. Henry Prize anthology, where she read every short story published in 2014-15.
-She served as Electric Literature’s essays editor from 2015-2018.
-In 2018, she became editor-in-chief of The Commuter, where she acquired and edited Vanessa Chan’s “The Ugliest Babies in the World,” which later became the title story of Chan’s forthcoming story collection in a major two book deal.
-Pieces Luce has edited have appeared in the New York Times, Best American Essays, Best American Fantasy, the O. Henry Prize anthology, Wigleaf Top 50, Best Small Fictions, the Pushcart Prize anthology, and won a SAJA Award.
-She has taught novel writing at Writing Workshops Dallas since 2018.
+Kelly Luce has 15 years of experience editing both fiction and nonfiction.
+Former positions include the Editor-in-Chief of Bat City Review and an editorial assistant for the O Henry Prize, where she read every short story published in 2014–15.
+She served as Electric Literature’s Essays Editor from 2015–2018.
+In 2018, she became the Editor-in-Chief of The Commuter, where she acquired and edited Vanessa Chan’s “The Ugliest Babies in the World,” which later became the title story of Chan’s story collection in a major two-book deal.
+Pieces Luce has edited have appeared in the New York Times, Best American Essays, Best American Fantasy, the O Henry Prize Anthology, the Wigleaf Top 50, Best Small Fictions, the Pushcart Prize Anthology, and won a SAJA Award.
+She has taught novel writing for Writing Workshops since 2018.

 Kelly is also the author of the story collection Three Scenarios in Which Hana Sasaki Grows a Tail and the novel Pull Me Under, a Book of the Month Club selection and one of Elle’s Best Books of 2017.
 A first-generation college student, she earned her BA from Northwestern University, an MFA from the Michener Center for Writers, and was a fellow at the Radcliffe Institute for Advanced Study.
 Her fiction has been supported by the MacDowell Colony, Yaddo, Ucross Foundation, Art Omi, the Tennessee Arts Commission, and appeared in The Sun, Chicago Tribune, Salon, American Short Fiction, The Southern Review, and other publications.
 She is the winner of the 2023 Wachtmeister Award from the Virginia Center for Creative Arts.